dhanendraverma/Daily-Coding-Problem/README.md

 #### Problem 140
 This problem was asked by Facebook.
-Given an array of integers in which two elements appear exactly once and all other elements appear exactly twice, find the two elements that appear only once.
+<br>Given an array of integers in which two elements appear exactly once and all other elements appear exactly twice, find the two elements that appear only once.
-For example, given the array `[2, 4, 6, 8, 10, 2, 6, 10]`, return 4 and 8.
+<br>For example, given the array `[2, 4, 6, 8, 10, 2, 6, 10]`, return 4 and 8.
 The order does not matter.
-Follow-up: Can you do this in linear time and constant space?
+<br>Follow-up: Can you do this in linear time and constant space?

 [Solution](solutions/problem_140.py)
 - - - -

 #### Problem 141
 This problem was asked by Microsoft.
-Implement 3 stacks using a single list:
+<br>Implement 3 stacks using a single list:
 ```
 class Stack:
     def __init__(self):